pingcap/parser/README.md

 ### Step 3: Merge the PR about the parser to this repository

-Pull a request to this repository. **Link the related PR in TiDB in your PR description or comment**.
+File a PR to this repository. **Link the related PR in TiDB in your PR description or comment.**

 The PR will be reviewed, if everything goes well, it will be merged.